Mount Koya (Koya-san), Wakayama Prefecture

 top:

-Danjo-Garan temple - the sacred area consists of 20 buildings, priest Kobo Daishi opened this place first as a training center of Shingon esoteric Buddhism
+Danjo-Garan temple (Konpon Daito) - This sacred area consists of 20 buildings.
+Priest Kobo Daishi opened this place in the beginning as a secret training center of Shingon esoteric Buddhism.

-Konpon Daito Pagoda - is part of the Danjo-Garan temple, the height of the unique pagoda is 45 meters and contains a statue of the Dainichi Nyorai Buddha
+Konpon Daito Pagoda - The pagoda is part of the Danjo-Garan temple.
+The height of the unique pagoda is 45 meters and contains a statue of the Dainichi Nyorai Buddha.
+The structure was destroyed many times over the centuries.
+The last time it was rebuilt was in 1937.

-Koyasan Choishi-michi trail - is a 23,5 km trail and was the main access to Koyasan, enjoy the 7hrs hiking tour through a forest of huge Japanese cedar trees from Kudoyama Station to the Daimon Gate (entrance of Mt.
-Koya)
+Koyasan Choishi-michi trail - It is a challenging 23,5 km trail and was the main access to Koyasan.
+Enjoy the 7hrs hiking tour through a forest of huge Japanese cedar trees from Kudoyama Station to the Daimon Gate (entrance of Mt.
+Koya).
+Btw the trail's name comes from stone stupas (choishi) along the way.
+These stone stupas are up to 3 meters high.

 Festival & Events (dates can change without notice)